On Decidability and Expressive Power of Fusion Grammars: Preliminaries

 If two vertices are connected by a sequence of dashed or dotted arcs, then they are identified by $\fr(\Pex)$.
-We see that there is a path between the attachment vertices of the $a$-labeled hyperedge, which is composed of three bigger arcs, a dashed one, followed by a dotted one, followed by a dash-dotted one.
-This is what we want to call an evidence path.
+We see that there is a path between the attachment vertices of the $a$-labeled hyperedge; this is what we call an evidence path.
 Formally, in this case, the evidence path is the following sequence: